 - Spread evenly over the completely cooled crust all the way to the edges (make sure to leave no holes to gaps on the sides of the pan).

-- Place in fridge to set completely (at least 1 hour).
+- Place in fridge to chill and set completely (at least 1 hour).

 STEP THREE - Strawberry Jello Layer